aosabook/500lines/dagoba/chapter.md

 A graph in this sense is a set of vertices and a set of edges.
 It's basically a bunch of dots connected by lines.

-What kinds of problems can we solve?
+What kinds of problems can it solve?
 Suppose that you are one of those who have discovered the unbridled joy of tracking ancestral trees: parents, children, all that kind of thing.
-You'd like to develop a system that allows you to make natural and elegant queries like "Who is Thor's second cousin once removed?" or "How many of Freya's descendants are Valkyries?".
+You'd like to develop a system that allows you to make natural and elegant queries like "Who are Thor's second cousins once removed?" or "How many of Freya's descendants are Valkyries?".
+[TODO make the second one more realistic]

 A reasonable schema for this data structure would be to have a table of entities and a table of relationships.
 A query for Thor's parents might look like: